9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 Instead of deflecting, acknowledge the feelings behind the issue.
 Saying, “I understand how that hurt you, and I’m sorry” shows your partner that their emotions matter, which strengthens your bond.

 This excuse is often used when someone refuses to take responsibility for their actions.
-It implies that the behavior is ingrained, suggesting that there’s no room for change.
-The problem is that growth is essential in any marriage, and saying “you know how I am” stops that process.
+It implies that the behavior is ingrained, suggesting that there’s no room for change, and that it’s not going to happen.
+The problem is that growth is essential in any marriage, and saying “you know how I am” stops that process as well as bring a really weak reason for the intent behind the words.

 The deeper problem:

 When you use this excuse, you’re telling your partner that your flaws are non-negotiable.
-Over time, this breeds frustration and a sense of helplessness, pushing both partners further apart.
+Over time, this causes frustration and a sense of helplessness, pushing both of you further apart.

 The fix:

-While exhaustion is understandable, constantly using it as an excuse to avoid emotional conversations only worsens things.
-When you brush aside your partner’s concerns because you’re tired, it signals that your relationship isn’t a priority.
+While exhaustion happens to all of us, constantly using it as an excuse to avoid emotional conversations only worsens things.
+When you brush aside your partner’s concerns because you’re “tired”, it signals that your relationship isn’t a priority.

-This leads to unresolved issues and growing emotional distance—one of the worst marriage killers.
+This leads to unresolved issues and growing emotional distance which is one of the worst marriage destroyers .

 The deeper problem:

 Repeatedly avoiding important conversations can lead to feelings of neglect and emotional abandonment.
-Over time, your partner might feel that their concerns are irrelevant, and that erodes the emotional connection.
+Over time, your partner might feel that their concerns are irrelevant, and that erodes the emotional closeness needed for a healthy relationship.

 The fix: